hinohie/dali-test/README.md

 ### Requirements

  - Ubuntu 16.04 or later
+ - GCC version 6
  - Environment created using dali_env script in dali-core repository
- - GCC version 6
+ - This environment should have the DALi libraries installed

 DALi requires a compiler supporting C++11 features.
 Ubuntu 16.04 is the first version to offer this by default (GCC v5.4.0).